triepod-ai/ClaudeDesktopCommander/MCP_TOOLS_INVENTORY.md

    - For text generation: Use claude, openai, or other LLM servers
    - For data storage: Use pinecone, supabase, or redis
    - For external API access: Use github, google-maps, or braveapi
+   - For code analysis: Use code_analyzer and query_codebase

 3. **Error Handling**: Check tool responses for errors and handle them appropriately.
 Most tools will return clear error messages if prerequisites are not met or operations fail.